-Hannah Hawkins-Elder explains that in reality loneliness is more of a spectrum because all of us feel lonely at different times.
+Hannah Hawkins-Elder explains that in reality loneliness is more of a spectrum than a lonely/not-lonely binary because all of us feel lonely at different times.
 Loneliness forces us to seek social connection, so this is an important emotion, drawing us back into society.

 LONELINESS AND AGE

 Young adults (18-24 year olds) tend to score highest on loneliness in general, followed by the elderly and people with chronic health issues, neurodiversities and similar.
 British people feel most alone at the average age of 37, which may be quite an arbitrary age.